FractalFir/tmf/README.md

 | Official Rust support | None | Native |
 | Build Dependencies | C++ compiler, cmake, make | only standard rust tollchain |
 | Using in rust project | Requires manual linking | installs and links automatically using cargo |
-## What can lead to compression of a particular being less efficient?
+## What can lead to compression of a particular mesh being less efficient?
 Greatly varying LOD: The save system dynamically adjusts to the LOD of the mesh.
 For example, a low-poly castle mesh may be saved with precision of 10 cm and a strawberry model may be saved with 1 mm precision.
 Saving those two object in one *mesh*(not file!) will force the castle mesh to be saved with higher precision, wasting space.
 Because most meshes will naturally have a consistent LOD, and meshes that don't would almost always lead to issues elsewhere, this problem is rarely encountered.
 # Examples
 ## Mesh loading